AndreisSirlene/Sentiment-analysis-reviews/README.md

 Word length: It measures how many words are in the customer review column

-# :worker: Extracting Features from Cleaned reviews
+# :🐱‍👤: Extracting Features from Cleaned reviews

 Before we build the model for our sentiment analysis, it is required to convert the review texts into vector formation as computer cannot understand words and their sentiment.
 In this project, we are going to use TF-TDF method to convert the texts.